mgupta325/Tensorflow_classification/README.md

 # tensorflow_classification
-Classification using tensorflow in google colab
+Classification of flowers dataset using tensorflow in google colab augmentation and dropout techniques used to prevent overfitting